 For funding purposes, the term cost method is used for determining the cost of one-year term life insurance for both active employees and retirees.
+The one-year term cost is 80% of the rate determined by applying the mortality rate assumptions.
+This takes into account the size of the GTLF relative to the expected benefit payments and the statutory requirement that the GTLF be credited annually with 7% interest.
 The only demographic assumptions used for determining funding requirements are active employee mortality rates and retiree mortality rates.